-Guided visits for groups and individual visitors to the permanent collections and temporary exhibitions in French, English, German and Spanish.
-Audio-guides are available for rent in a number of languages (French, English, German, Italian, Spanish and Japanese) for adults for 3 euros and for children aged 6 and over (French and English) for 2 euros.
+Guided tours for groups and the general public are available in the museum's permanent and temporary collections in French, English, German and Spanish.
+Audioguides are available to hire in several languages (French, English, German, Italian, Spanish and Japanese).

-Activities for children and families are on offer all through the year (guided visits and workshops).
-A game booklet about the collections is available free at the museum entrance on request.
+Activities for children and families are available all year round (guided tours and workshops).
+A games booklet for the collections is available for free, just ask at reception.

 The Musée Granet has been awarded the Tourisme et Handicap label (motor, hearing and mental).